memgraph/memgraph/docs/user_technical/open-cypher.md

 providing a powerful interface for working with graph based data.

 *Memgraph* supports most of the commonly used constructs of the language.
-This chapter contains the details of features which are implemented.
+This chapter contains the details of implemented features.
 Additionally, not yet supported features of the language are listed.

   * [Reading Existing Data](#reading-existing-data)